brentvatne/brentvatne.github.io/_posts/2014-12-20-stockholm-syndrome-react-angular.markdown

-of a combination of stubbornness, cynicism, unwillingness to move away from the comparatively more established and understood eco-system built around Angular, and well, because I actually haven't felt like I have had any issues with Angular since I got over the initial learning curve about 10 months ago.
-I I was able to easily avoid performance issues through pagination of lists and one-way binding.
+of a combination of stubbornness, cynicism, unwillingness to move away from the comparatively more established and understood eco-system built around Angular, and well, because I actually haven't felt like I have had any issues with Angular since I got over the initial learning curve.
+I was able to easily avoid performance issues through pagination of lists and one-way binding.
 In the event that something doesn't work quite as expected, I find a quick work-around and continue on.
 I've built up a library of snippets that speed up my workflow.
 I don't find the directive API to be confusing as many do.

 So when did I become the kind of developer that avoids a tool for irrational, emotional reasons?
 When did I stop trying to use the best tools for the job and